Nertonm/TuyaSmartBulbs_API/README.md

 https://pypi.org/project/tinytuya/ - once you have the demo API working, getting this one going should be fairly straightforward.

-UPDATE: I was learning as I was working on it, and it became such as mess of hard-coded names and weird functions that it needed a re-write.
+I was learning as I was working on it, and it became such as mess of hard-coded names and weird functions that it needed a re-write.
 It's much better now - all it needs is a copy of the snapshot.json file that's generated when you set up the bulbs, and the rest is done dynamically: No bulb naming, no synching, and much easier to follow.
 Instead of updating, I replaced the repository, as the old one was terrible and would